Step 5: Fill out Any State-Required Forms

 Step 6: Advertise and Show the House

 Advertise and market.
-If you're working with a real estate agent, the agent should help put the property into the online multiple listing service and, hopefully, create a website for your house, send out flyers or postcards, and place an ad in the local classifieds.
-If you don't have an agent, you can take the same steps yourself (one website, www.iggyshouse.com, allows you to put your house on the MLS for a monthly flat fee).
+If you're working with a real estate agent, the agent should help put the property into the online Multiple Listing Service (MLS) and, hopefully, create a website for your house, send out flyers or postcards, and place an ad in the local classifieds.
+If you don't have an agent, you can take the same steps yourself.
 Then interested buyers can make an appointment to see the house in person.

 Arrange private showings.
 Seriously interested buyers might want to see the house before you hold an open house, or just have the place to themselves, along with their agent.
 The most convenient method all around is to place a lockbox on your house, which agents can access in order to get your key.
 But a lockbox tends to be inconvenient if you're actually living in the house.
 In any case, your agent can help with scheduling and showings.
 If you're not working with an agent, you'll need to arrange and be available for these showings yourself.

 Hold an open house.
 Many home sellers find open houses a useful tool.
 They're certainly good for bringing in the crowds.
 Some of the visitors will merely be curious neighbors.
 Welcome them, too -- they may mention your house to their house-hunting friends.
 Others will be genuinely interested buyers, including some who were reticent about making an individual appointment.
 For more information, see Nolo's article Holding an Open House.